sylumer/automators/People/Greg Pierce.md

 ![[Greg Pierce.jpg|200x200]]

 # About
-Greg Pierce is a US-based indie developer of several applications, the most famous of which is Drafts.
+Greg Pierce is a US-based indie developer of several applications, the most famous of which is [[Drafts]].
 He was also the driving forces behind [[x-callback-url]] when that was introduced as a way to provide inter-app communication on iOS.

 # Guest Episodes
 ```dataviewjs